Picard groups in $p$-adic Fourier theory: -adic Fourier theory

-For future reference we point out the relation between the $K_0$-theory of a quasi-Stein space $X\in Rig(K)$ and of its ring of global sections $\Os(X)$.
-To do this recall that the {\it dimension} of $X$ is defined to be the supremum over the Krull dimensions of its various local rings (cf. [loc.cit.], Def.
-4.5.6). \begin{lem} Let $\St$ be a quasi-Stein rigid $K$-analytic space of finite equidimension such that $\pi_0(\St)$ is finite.
-Taking global sections furnishes an equivalence of exact categories between vector bundles over $\St$ and finitely generated projective $\Os(\St)$-modules.
-In particular, $K_0(\St)\cong K_0(\Os(\St))$ and $Pic(\St)\cong Pic(\Os(\St))$ canonically. \end{lem} \begin{pr} Following \cite{GrusonFi}, Remarque V.1. one may apply {\it mutatis mutandis} the arguments appearing in the proof of [loc.cit.], Thm.
-V.1 on each connected component. \end{pr}
+Recall that the {\it dimension} of $X$ at a point $x\in X$ equals the dimension of the local ring at $x$. \begin{lem} Let $X$ be equidimensional with finitely many connected components.
+Taking global sections furnishes an equivalence of exact categories between vector bundles on $X$ and finitely generated projective $\Os(X)$-modules.
+In particular, $K_0(X)\cong K_0(\Os(X))$ and $Pic(X)\cong Pic(\Os(X))$ canonically. \end{lem} \begin{pr} Following \cite{GrusonFi}, Remarque V.1. one may apply {\it mutatis mutandis} the arguments appearing in the proof of [loc.cit.], Thm.
+V.1 on each connected component of $X$. \end{pr}